PBR/GenesysParser/README.md

 * requests (`pip install requests`)

+The module as well as its dependencies can also be installed with `python setup.py install`.
+Before doing this, the basic configuration must be provided (see [step 1](#user-content-1-providing-the-basic-configuration-settings) below).

 ## Example use

-The file `main.py` showcases the use of the GenesysRequest class.
+The file `main.py` showcases the use of the GenesysParser class.
 The steps to follow are outlined below.

-### 1. Providing the basic configuration
+### 1. Providing the basic configuration settings
 A template file titled `config.py-example` can be edited for this purpose, to produce `config.py`.
 The parameters that must be specified are: